On time-consistent equilibrium stopping under aggregation of diverse discount rates: Introduction

-We note that the time inconsistent stopping under the linear aggregation (as $\phi(x)=x$ in \eqref{stopping-pb}) of all diverse discount rates has been recently studied in \cite{EWZhou20} using the extended HJB equation approach, in which the weak equilibrium of time consistent stopping policy can be derived in some concrete examples.
-For the linear aggregation, one key step for their analysis is that $\sup_{\tau\in \TT} \int_0^\infty \E\left[e^{-r \tau}g(X^x_\tau)\right]dF_\rho(r)=\sup_{\tau\in \TT}\E\left[ \int_0^\infty e^{-r\tau }dF_{\rho}(r)\cdot g(X^x_\tau)\right]=\sup_{\tau\in \TT}\E\left[ \delta (\tau)g(X^x_\tau)\right]$, where the discount rate $\delta(\tau):=\int_0^\infty e^{-r\tau }dF_{\rho}(r)$ satisfies the decreasing impatience property.
-In contrast to the linear aggregation in \cite{EWZhou20}, we consider general diversity attitude function $\phi(x)$ in our preference to further reflect the weight of importance between larger discount rates (patient members) and smaller discount rates (impatient members) within the group.
-As a direct consequence, we can not reduce the nonlinear double-expectation into one.
-To deal with the time inconsistency issue, we can not directly work with $\delta(\tau)$ as in \cite{EWZhou20}.
-Instead, we plan to extend the iterative approach in \cite{HuangNgu18} and some subsequent studies to investigate the characterization of mild equilibrium stopping policy under our smooth diversity preference.
-However, due to its definition in a weak sense, there may exist multiple mild equilibria in many applications.
-The present paper also aims to discuss some sufficient conditions on underlying models and the attitude function when the unique optimal equilibrium exists and coincides with the smallest equilibrium.
-It is interesting to see from our examples that the characterization of the optimal equilibrium may differ significantly from previous results in \cite{HuangZhou19} and \cite{HuangZhou20} as the smallest equilibrium may not be the optimal one.
-In sharp contrast, some distinctive cases may happen and the characterization of the optimal equilibrium sensitively depends on the attitude function $\phi(x)$ and the distribution of the random discount rate.
-In addition, similar to \cite{EWZhou20}, the problem formulation in \eqref{stopping-pb} allows for both inter-personal disagreement and intra-personal disagreement (uncertainty on discount rate).
-Hence, our main results are applicable to the optimal stopping problem for an individual decision maker when he has ambiguity on the subjective discount rate to use and aggregates the uncertain discount rates under the smooth ambiguity preference.
+We note that, for the linear aggregation $\phi(x)=x$ considered in \cite{EWZhou20}, one key step is that where the discount rate $\delta(\tau):=\int_0^\infty e^{-r\tau }dF_{\rho}(r)$ satisfies the decreasing impatience property.
+In contrast, we are interested in a general diversity attitude function $\phi(x)$ to further reflect the weight of importance in larger discount rates (impatient members) and smaller discount rates (patient members) within the group.
+As a consequence, we cannot simplify the nonlinear double expectation into one and work with $\delta(\tau)$ as in \cite{EWZhou20}.
+Instead, we attempt to generalize the iterative approach in \cite{HuangNgu18} to investigate the characterization of mild equilibrium stopping policy under our aggregation preference.
+Admittedly, due to its definition in a weak sense, there may exist multiple mild equilibria in applications.
+Therefore, we also aim to discuss some sufficient conditions on the underlying model and the attitude function such that there exists a unique optimal equilibrium.
+It is interesting to see from our examples that the characterization of the optimal equilibrium may differ significantly from previous results in \cite{HuangZhou19} and \cite{HuangZhou20} as the smallest equilibrium may no longer be optimal in general.
+Indeed, we provide several examples where the characterization of the optimal equilibrium sensitively depends on the attitude function $\phi(x)$ and the distribution of the random discount rate.